braidn/blrrrg/_posts/2012-08-25-The-Cheapest-Of-All.md

 ---

-I happened across [this article][1] this week and was rather unastonished to hear that [we][2] are the cheapest generation ever.
+I happened across [this article][1] this week and was rather unastonished to hear that we are the cheapest generation ever.
 Since many of my readers [can't actually read][3] here is a quick one-over.